-17. What is the minimum annual deductible for qualifying self-only HDHP coverage?
+15) What is the minimum annual deductible for qualifying self-only HDHP coverage for 2016?

-Qualifying HDHP self-only coverage must have an annual deductible of at least \$1,400 in 2020 before any reimbursement may be made for eligible medical expenses (other than for preventive care).
-This amount is indexed and will likely be higher in future years.
+Qualifying HDHP self-only coverage must have an annual deductible of at least \$1,300 for 2016 before any reimbursement may be made for eligible medical expenses (other than for preventive care).

-18.What is the maximum out-of-pocket expense limit for qualifying self-only HDHP coverage?
+16) What is the maximum out-of-pocket expense limit for qualifying self-only HDHP coverage for 2016?

-The maximum out-of-pocket expense limit for self-only HDHP coverage for 2020 is \$6,900.
-This amount is indexed and will likely be higher in future years.
+The maximum out-of-pocket expense limit for self-only HDHP coverage for 2016 is \$6,550.

-19.What is the minimum annual deductible for qualifying family HDHP coverage?
+17) What is the minimum annual deductible for qualifying family HDHP coverage for 2016?

-The minimum annual deductible for qualifying family HDHP coverage for 2020 is \$2,800.
-See also Q&A 22.
-This amount is indexed and will likely be higher in future years.
+The minimum annual deductible for qualifying family HDHP coverage for 2016 is \$2,600.
+See also Q&A 20.

-20. What is the maximum out-of-pocket expense limit for family HDHP coverage?
+18) What is the maximum out-of-pocket expense limit for family HDHP coverage for 2016?

-The maximum out-of-pocket expense limit for family HDHP coverage for 2020 is \$13,800.
-See also Q&A 22.
-This amount is indexed and will likely be higher in future years.
+The maximum out-of-pocket expense limit for family HDHP coverage for 2016 is \$13,100.
+See also Q&A 20.

-21. What if the HDHP has both an individual and a family deductible?
+19) What if the HDHP has both a per person and a family out-of-pocket deductible?

 For qualifying HDHP coverage, individuals with family coverage cannot be reimbursed for medical expenses (other than preventive care) until the required statutory minimum annual deductible for family HDHP coverage has been met.
 Thus, if a plan has an individual deductible that is lower than the required minimum statutory deductible for family coverage, the HDHP coverage is not qualifying coverage.
-For example, if a plan has a \$3,000 deductible for family coverage and provides reimbursement for any family member who has incurred \$1,500 in expenses (i.e., met an embedded deductible), the plan would not be a qualified HDHP because medical expenses could be reimbursed before the family deductible statutory minimum of \$2,800 in 2020 has been met.
+For example, if a plan has a \$3,000 deductible for family coverage and provides reimbursement for any family member who has incurred \$1,500 in expenses (i.e., met an embedded deductible), the plan would not be a qualified HDHP because medical expenses could be reimbursed before the family deductible statutory minimum of \$2,600 (for 2016) has been met.

 However, if the individual deductible was as high as the applicable statutorily required deductible for qualifying HDHP coverage, the use of the embedded deductible would be permissible.
-For example, if a plan had a \$5,000 family deductible and a \$2,800 in 2020 individual deductible, then the plan would meet the statutory requirements.
+For example, if a plan had a \$5,000 family deductible and a \$2,600 (for 2016) individual deductible, then the plan would meet the statutory requirements.

-Additionally, under Patient Protection and Affordable Care Act (ACA) HSA deductible could also be impacted by the out-of-pocket maximum guidance issued by the HHS, DOL, and IRS.
-See Q&A 22.
+Additionally, HSA deductible could also be impacted by the out-of-pocket maximum ("OOPM") guidance issued by the HHS, DOL, and IRS.
+See Q&A 20.

-22.What is the ACA out-of-pocket maximum and how could it affect the HSA deductible?
+20) What is the HSA out-of-pocket maximum and how could it affect the HSA deductible?

-The ACA limits the out-of-pocket maximum that may be used by employers sponsoring non-grandfathered medical plans.
-For 2014, the limit for non-grandfathered medical plans was equal to the out-of-pocket maximum for HSAs.
+The Patient Protection and Affordable Care Act ("PPACA") has limited the out-of-pocket maximum that may be used by employers sponsoring non-grandfathered medical plans.
+For 2014, the limit was equal to the out-of-pocket maximum for HSAs.
 However, beginning in 2015, the maximum out-of-pocket limits for non-grandfathered medical plans and high deductible health plans began to diverge.